University of South Carolina-Beaufort

 - The University of South Carolina Beaufort consists of two campuses, North Campus, located in historic downtown Beaufort, and South Campus, located on Highway 278 in Bluffton, near Hilton Head Island.

-- The teacher population of 82 teachers has declined by 34% over five years.
+- The teacher population of 82 teachers has stayed relatively flat over five years.

 |University of South Carolina-Beaufort||(SC) Community College Avg.|